somrajroy/AWS3TierArchitecturewithTFModules/README.md

         recommends. <br/>
     - `Simplicity & consitency`: The official Terraform modules provide a significant level of convenience, pre-configuration & and consistent patterns for infrastructure provisioning which helps accelerate the development and deployment process. <br/>
+    - `Documentation and versioning` : these remote modules are very well documented and versioned.
+Anyone new can easily scale up & be productive at the earliest.<br/>
     -  `Cost optimization & benefits which can be passed to customers` : AWS Terraform modules are designed to leverage AWS services in an optimized manner.
 Official
         Terraform AWS modules helps reduce efforts and costs of implementation which can be passed to customers.
 Official modules are widely used and well-maintained, they are tested and validated for functionality and compatibility, saving development costs and avoiding potential issues down the line.
-All these beneits can be passed to customers<br/>
+All these benefits can be passed to customers<br/>

 ##### Project Setup and Prerequisites